 Cons:

-- Less cushioning than max-cushion options like Gel-Kayano
+- Less cushioning than max-support models like Kayano

-- Fit may feel snug for wide-footed runners, but it wears in nicely.
+- Fit may feel snug for wider feet

 Men’s version | Women’s version